Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 34. Focus on Charming Details

 But those are not the only avenues you can explore.
-Going a step back in history, you’ll learn that traditional European kitchen design allowed different people to express their histories through the kitchen.
+Going back in history, you’ll learn that traditional European kitchen design allowed different people to express their histories through the kitchen.
 That’s an avenue you can explore.

 35. Use Open Shelves